 Plan ahead to avoid the risks of changing terms

-There are very few circumstances when changing the T&Cs of a promotion might be considered acceptable, this is particularly the case with closing dates.
-Please see ‘Promotional marketing: Closing dates’.
+Code rule 8.23 states that rules must only exceptionally be amended or supplemented with extra rules and there are very few circumstances when changing the T&Cs of a promotion might be considered acceptable.
+This is particularly the case with closing dates.
+Please see ‘Promotional marketing: Closing dates’ and Promotional marketing: Terms and Conditions.

 The ASA has ruled that creating and enforcing T&Cs retrospectively is unacceptable - even if the aim is to combat abuse.
 Please see 'Promotional marketing: Abuse'.